TheEpicBlock/PPeTP/README.md

 Have you ever been exploring, and found a cool dog, cat or parrot?
 Have you ever continued exploring only to find that pet not following you anymore?
 This mod fixes that!
-In vanilla, pets stop following you if they're outside of simulation distance.
+In vanilla, pets stop following you if they're outside of simulation/render distance.
 This mod ensures they follow you around either way.
 You can't accidentally lose your pet anymore!

 ## What if my dog's sitting?